FleetOpsClub logo

 Not ideal for

-Zonar's 3-5 year contract terms create significant switching costs and lock-in risk.
+Significant technical complexity — Zonar is built for fleets with IT resources and procurement infrastructure, not lean operations signing their first fleet tech contract.
 Long contract terms are standard in the school bus telematics market, but they still represent a material commitment.

 The right Zonar demo should focus on the capabilities that make the platform distinctive, not just prove that it can track vehicles on a map.